 To investigate such problems, in addition to a consultation you may need to undergo one or more investigations including blood tests, stool sample tests, a colonoscopy, a CT or MRI scan.

-Mr Chand is an accredited specialist in colorectal surgery and offers the latest treatments for a variety of conditions in which he is recognised as a global expert.
+Prof Chand is an accredited specialist in GI surgery and offers the latest treatments for a variety of conditions in which he is recognised as a global expert.
 This treatment plan is tailored specifically for you and to ensure that you are confident that you have made the right decision.

 He is often called upon to provide second opinion in challenging and complex cases.
 This service can be provided remotely as a case review.